KicaRonaldOkello/StackOverflow-lite/README.md

    | GET | "/api/v1/questions/<questionId>" | 200 |
    | POST | "/api/v1/questions" | 201 |
    | POST | "/api/v1/questions/<questionId>/answers" |201 |

- -Open Postman, choose any of the methods from the table and enter its approopiate end point.
+ - Open Postman, choose any of the methods from the table and enter its approopiate end point.
  - After clicking send, Postman should return the corresponding status code.

  # Features.